 Just as important as the turkey, or the “main show,” are the sides we serve before and during the meal.
 Because there are usually several, you should find a wine that compliments the majority of them.
-When looking for the perfect match for your sweet potatoes, brussel sprouts and butternut squash soup, consider trying a Savennières from Anjou.
+When looking for the perfect match for your sweet potatoes, brussel sprouts and butternut squash soup, consider trying a Savennières from Anjou in Loire.

 - 1 3 lb butternut squash